syc2017/KCDTA/KCDTA/README.md

 ``` python
 python test.py 0
 ```
-arguments *0/1/2* represent ***Davis, KIBA, PDBBind Renfined*** datasets respectively.This operation will test the model generated during the training phase with the selected dataset to obtain the final result.
+arguments *0/1/2* represent ***Davis, KIBA, PDBBind Refined*** datasets respectively.This operation will test the model generated during the training phase with the selected dataset to obtain the final result.

 It is worth noting that if you want to reproduce our experimental results, regarding the Davis, KIBA data set, only the fifth of the five folds was created in the **create_davis_kiba_pdb.py** we provided.